wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-tutorial.md

 ## Next steps

 * Use Azure PowerShell and the Azure CLI to [find and select virtual machine images](/documentation/articles/resource-groups-vm-searching).
-* Automate virtual machine and workload deployment and management using [Azure Resource Manager](/documentation/articles/virtual-machines-how-to-automate-azure-resource-manager) and [Azure Resource Manager templates](http://azure.microsoft.com/documentation/templates/).
+* Automate virtual machine and workload deployment and management using [Azure Resource Manager](/documentation/articles/virtual-machines-how-to-automate-azure-resource-manager) <!-- deleted by customization and [Azure Resource Manager templates](http://azure.microsoft.com/documentation/templates/) -->.